CodeandCoffeeCommunity/.github/profile/README.md

 - We are tech workers that work directly with Software Engineers with the mindset of helping each other grow and mae new friends.
 - We strive to be genuine and honest in our interactions with each other.
 - We strive to be friendly to new developers and are willing to lend a hand/ear when available.

+**Code of Conduct:** https://www.newyorkcodeandcoffee.com/coc.html for the safety of all attendees and community members at events everyone must oblige by this code.
+Especially organizers, volunteers, and advocates.

 ## **Table of Contents**
 1. [Become a Member >> Start Here <<](https://github.com/nyccodecoffee#become-a-verified-member-new-visitors-do-this)